debjeetxyz/debjeetxyz/README.md

 - 🔭 I’m currently working on leetcode problems
 - 🌱 I’m currently learning java
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on new projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with dsa
-- 💬 Ask me about ...
+- 💬 Ask me about tech experiences
-- 📫 How to reach me:
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Life is Easy!
 -->